2018-up Jeep Wrangler (JL) and 2020-up Jeep Gladiator

 In brief: This Crutchfield Research Garage article gives you an overview of your Jeep's stock stereo system and your aftermarket upgrade options.
 Use our vehicle selector to find the gear that will fit your Wrangler or Gladiator.

 Overview of the Jeep Wrangler and Gladiator

 An all-new Jeep Wrangler is kind of a big deal to a lot of people.
 Jeep fanatics, of which there are many, greet new models with a mixture of fevered anticipation of something new and anxious dread of, well, something new.
 Thankfully, they seem to have adjusted nicely to the new-for-2018 JL series Wranglers.
-This is also a big deal to another group that cares a lot about things like this — Chrysler/Jeep corporate executives and shareholders.

 The new JL models turned out to be everything people like about the Wrangler with a few touches that might entice even more people to like the Wrangler.
 It’s a little bigger, a little roomier, a little more comfortable and a little closer to a normal SUV without crossing the line into boring.
 This is good, because Jeep people do not do normal and they do not do boring.

 And, after plenty of teasing, Jeep also added a pickup to the line for the first time in decades.
 The 2020 Gladiator is basically the same as the Wrangler from the grille to the back of the cab, which sits in front of a five-foot cargo bed that’s the right size for most outdoor adventures.

 For all the new in these trucks (and there’s a ton of it), they’re still Jeeps in every way, which means they’ll go pretty much anywhere you want to go and look cool doing it.
 They’re also big, buff, and loud, so upgrading the audio gear is a smart move if your music matters.